Tiyenti/unobtainibot/README.md

 `<args ... >`: The arguments to print.
 If omitted, no arguments are printed.

 `tf`: Flip some tables. (╯°□°）╯︵ ┻━┻ (userlevel: 0)

+`stats`: Shows some stats about the bot. (userlevel: 0)
+The stats shown are how many servers the bot is in, how many members of said servers are online, the bot's command usage counter, and the bot's uptime.

 `eval [code ... ]`: Takes the provided Python expression, and `eval`s it. (userlevel: 4)
 `[code ... ]`: The Python code to be evaluated.